Softpanorama

 XINETD has TCP Wrappers capabilities built-in.
 Both RHEL and Suse uses Xinetd instead of classic inetd.
 This allows XINETD to provide a slightly greater range of security options (see Security enhancements), but makes the software harder to deploy.

-Configuration is completely different from TCP_wrappers as Xinetd serves dual function: inetd replacement and TCP_wrapper replacement.
-As for inetd, the following holds:
+Configuration is completely different from TCP Wrappers as xinetd serves dual function: inetd replacement and TCP_wrapper replacement.
+In comparison with inetd, there are the following differences:

 service smtp